zijin-qin/fracture-detection/README.md

 <img width="646" alt="Screenshot 2024-11-17 at 8 17 59 PM" src="https://github.com/user-attachments/assets/e411786f-83a5-4f9e-85b2-7d2be59debcf">

+3. **Bounding Box Overlay Function**
+   - 'draw_bounding_boxes' was implemented to visualize YOLO annotations by overlaying bounding boxes on images using OpenCV
+   - The function parsed YOLO annotation files, converted relative bounding box coordinates to absolute pixel values, and drew the boxes on the corresponding images.

+4. **Dataset Balancing**: To address class imbalance, the SMOTE (Synthetic Minority Oversampling Technique) algorithm was applied to the training data, ensuring both fractured and non-fractured classes were adequately represented.

+5. **Model Development**:

 ### What is the conclusion of your 1st model?
 What can be done to possibly improve it?